Why Do Flowers Close Up at Night

 The adaptation of plants is a long term process involving various generations.
 They use different resources to achieve the best conditions for development and reproduction.
 In this way, the plants adapt to the environment, which improves their growth.
 In order to survive, plants need to adjust their own metabolic and physiological processes at different levels.

 A range of plants appear to adapt their behavior to day and night cycles or temperature changes.
 Accordingly, some plants appear to shut down and go to sleep at night.
-This tendency sometimes confuses people into thinking that something is wrong with their plants, but there is nothing wrong with it.
+This tendency sometimes confuses people into thinking that something is wrong with their plants, but there is nothing wrong with them.

 How Do Plants Sleep?